 Open a Project from an SVN Design Repository

 To open a project from an SVN Design Repository, select File » Check Out from the main menu.
-This opens the Check Out dialog where you can select from the range of available SVN repositories (upper drop-down menu) and nominate the project folder to which to 'check out' the local working copy.
+This opens the Check Out dialog where you can select from the range of available SVN repositories (upper drop-down menu) and nominate to which project folder to 'check out' the local working copy.

 Design Repositories are established and connected to in the Data Management – Design Repositories page of the Preferences dialog – the default checkout path is set in the SVN Design Repository dialog, opened from the button on this page.

-The project options are configured in the Project Options dialog.
-Press F1 over any of the tabs for help.
+The project options are configured in the Options for Project dialog, press F1 over any of the Tabs for help.

-The options and settings that can be configured in the various Options dialog tabs include:
+The options and settings that can be configured in the various Options dialog tabs include the following:

-Settings defined in the Project Options dialog are stored in the project file (
+Settings defined in the Options for Project dialog are stored in the project file (

 *.PrjPcb).
 Other project settings that are defined in other dialogs and then stored in the project file include: